boazsegev/combine_pdf/README.md

 * When combining PDF Forms, form data might be unified.
 If you're combining two PDF files with form data, the data might be unified.
 I couldn't fix this, but frankly, I kinda liked the issue... it's almost a feature.

-* TOC data will be lost. @andrewbaker00 is working on a PR to fix this.
+* TOC data will be lost.
+Stefan Leitner (@sLe1tner) is working on a PR to fix this.

 * Links and named destinations (i.e., a link in the PDF to a web page or a different page in the same PDF) might break.
 Again, I tried fixing this, but some of it depends on the TOC and some of it is susceptible to conflicts between files.